csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 Note that a user-controlled loop can be sentinel-controlled (that is the example we just saw), but also count-controlled ("Give me a value, and I will iterate a task that many times").

-# While Loop With Complex Conditions
+## While Loop With Complex Conditions

 In the following example, a complex boolean expression is used in the _while_ statement.
 The program gets a value and tries to parse it as an integer.
-If the value can not be convertible to an integer, the program tries again, but not more than three times.
+If the value can not be converted to an integer, the program tries again, but not more than three times.

 ```
 int c;